cf-toolsuite/cf-hoover-ui/README.md

 > You really should not bundle configuration with the application.
 To take some of the sting away, you might consider externalizing and/or [encrypting](https://blog.novatec-gmbh.de/encrypted-properties-spring/) this configuration.

-// TODO Add some notes on how cf-hoover-ui interacts with cf-hoover via Service Registry

 ### General configuration notes

 If you copied and appended a suffix to the original `application.yml` then you would set `spring.profiles.active` to be that suffix